 - Energy market net revenues are significantly affected by energy prices and fuel prices.
-Energy prices increased, gas prices increased, and coal prices decreased in the first three months of 2024 as compared to the first three months of 2023.
-The net effects were that in the first three months of 2024, average energy market theoretical net revenues increased by 106 percent for a new combustion turbine (CT), increased by 53 percent for a new combined cycle (CC), increased by 629 percent for a new coal plant (CP), decreased by 2 percent for a new nuclear plant, increased by 106 percent for a new diesel (DS), decreased by 8 percent for a new onshore wind installation, decreased by 2 percent for a new solar installation. - The price of eastern natural gas and western natural gas increased and the price of coal decreased in the first three months of 2024.
-The marginal costs of a new CC and CT were less than the marginal cost of a new CP in February and March 2024, but not in January 2024. - In the first three months of 2024, spark spreads increased in BGE, PSEG and Western Hub and decreased in COMED compared to the first three months of 2023.
-In the first three months of 2024, dark spreads increased in BGE, PSEG, Western Hub and COMED, compared to the first three months of 2023.
+Energy prices, gas prices and coal prices increased in the first three months of 2025 compared to the first three months of 2024.
+The net effects were that in the first three months of 2025, average energy market theoretical net revenues increased by 45 percent for a new combustion turbine (CT), increased by 51 percent for a new combined cycle (CC), increased by 202 percent for a new coal plant (CP), increased by 67 percent for a new nuclear plant, increased by 243 percent for a new diesel (DS), increased by 82 percent for a new onshore wind installation, increased by 80 percent for a new offshore wind installation and increased by 121 percent for a new solar installation. - The price of natural gas and coal increased in the first three months of 2025.
+The marginal costs of a new CT were greater than the marginal cost of a new CP in January, February and March 2025.
+The marginal costs of a new CC were greater than the marginal cost of a new CP in January and February, 2025. - In the first three months of 2025, spark spreads and dark spreads and the volatility of spark spreads and dark spreads increased in BGE, COMED and Western Hub compared to the first three months of 2024.
+In the first three months of 2025, spark spreads decreased while dark spreads and the volatility of both spark spreads and dark spreads increased in PSEG compared to the first three months of 2024.

-• All existing PJM nuclear plants are expected to cover their avoidable costs from energy and capacity market revenues in 2024, 2025, and 2026, without subsidies, with the exception of Davis Besse and Perry, both single unit nuclear plants, in 2024.
+• Of the 16 PJM nuclear plants analyzed, all are expected to cover their avoidable costs from energy and capacity market revenues in 2025 and 2026, without any subsidies.